dwdii/dwdii.github.io/_posts/2011-10-23-Using-HTML5-Canvas-tag-for-Simple-Video-Animation.md

 {{ page.title }}
 -------------------------------------------------
 I recently picked up a wireless network camera to use around the house.
-After getting it up and running, I realized that the “mobile” support was less than ideal.
+After getting it up and running, I realized that the "mobile" support was less than ideal.
 The camera’s on-board web server provided a still image, an ActiveX control or a Java Applet as viewing options and only the still image was usable on my iPhone.
 I decided to try a webpage which would refresh automatically every 1 second in order to get a crude motion video effect via the HTML meta tag, as shown below.